HemanOliver-477/chess-main/README.md

-# This is pretty much chess but you have to figureout the rules
+# chess need to DEBUG